 We all know how important it is to change the oil in the car to keep the motor running its best.
 However, not everyone knows if motor oil expires and how to tell that it’s no good.
 Furthermore, how long will motor oil last?

 In this guide, we cover the basics of motor oil and expiration dates.
 We also show you how to tell if the motor oil is no longer good and show you how to keep it fresher in the future.

 Does Motor Oil Expire?

-Motor oil does expire over time.
-However, it’s not simple to tell when it’s bad.
-While you can look at the expiration dates on the bottle, motor oil can also go bad just from sitting in a car engine for too long or when it is stored improperly.
+Yes, motor oil expires over time.
+However, it is not easy to tell when it is bad.
+Although you can look at the expiration dates on the bottle, motor oil can also go bad just from sitting in a car engine for too long or when stored improperly.

 Under optimal conditions, motor oil should remain fairly stable.
 However, extreme temperatures, synthetic additives and oxidation all play a role in causing it to go bad.
 The way you store it must also be taken into account.

 How to Know if Motor Oil is Expired

 The expiration date printed on the motor oil bottle is a great indicator of how long it will last.
 The majority of conventional brands determine the shelf life is around five years, while synthetic oils might last seven to eight years or longer.